What Is Wolverine’s Mutant Class Level? (Power Classification Explained)

 Mutants in the X-Men franchise are classified based on the level of their powers and how much they resemble humans.
 There are several systems of classification within the Multiverse, but we are only going to discuss the one used on Earth-616, the primary Earth in Marvel’s Multiverse.
 The primary system of classification on Earth-616 is based on Greek letters and contains a total of six groups.
 The groups are:

-- Alpha level mutants – the first group is named after the Greek letter alpha (Α) and includes those mutants who are completely human-like and who can fully control their powers.
-They are usually very skilled and are great fighters, but have the ability to fully control their powers and generally look like humans so they are very difficult to detect.
-Professor X is the most famous and the most powerful Alpha level mutant, with Rogue also being a good example, but only after she learned how to control her powers.
-As a result of all these facts, Alpha level mutants have no limitations placed on them.
+• Alpha-level mutants – the first group is named after the Greek letter alpha (Α) and includes those mutants who are completely human-like and can fully control their powers.
+They are usually very skilled and are great fighters, but have the ability to fully control their powers and generally look like humans, so they are very difficult to detect.
+Professor X is the most famous and the most powerful Alpha-level mutant, with Rogue also being a good example, but only after she learned how to control her powers.
+As a result of all these facts, Alpha-level mutants have no limitations placed on them.

-- Beta level mutants – named after the Greek letter beta (Β), this group contains mutants that are generally human-like at first glance but will contain some trait – more or less visible – that will distinguish them from regular humans.
+• Beta-level mutants – named after the Greek letter beta (Β), this group contains mutants that are generally human-like at first glance but will contain some trait – more or less visible – that will distinguish them from regular humans.
 They also cannot fully control their powers in the way that they cannot hide them or “turn them off” when needed.
-They could pass as humans in most occasions, but they have to watch out for the revealing element.
-Cyclops is probably the best example of a Beta level mutant since he cannot turn his power off.
-Gambit can control his powers, but he has red eyes, while Rogue initially couldn’t have direct contact with anyone else, despite being completely human-like.
+They could pass as humans on most occasions, but they have to watch out for the revealing element.
+Cyclops is probably the best example of a Beta-level mutant since he cannot turn his power off.
+Gambit can control his powers, but he has red eyes, while Rogue initially couldn’t have direct contact with anyone else despite being completely human-like.

 It is important to note that these classifications are not set in stone, since mutants tend to evolve as time goes by, discovering new powers and abilities, which could lead to their reclassification.
 Now, let us summarise the groups in table form: